Sheriff's Office Covid-19 FAQ

 A: The order is effective from March 19, 2020 until further notice.

-Q: What does Placer County’s directive mean for me?
+Q: What does new Placer County’s order mean for me?

 Q: What if I am being told to go to work?